studydefi/studydefi.com/content/blog/tsla-on-mainnet/index.md

 # The UMIP process

 UMIP stands for the UMA Improvement Proposal, and it is the method in which new collateral types and price identifiers can be proposed amongst other governance decisions.
+This process helps ensure that there will be demonstrated community support before a change is approved.

 ## Proposing a new collateral currency